aseradyn/flagon-with-a-dragon/web-dev/display-images-from-blob.md

 )
 ```

 But if you right-click on the image to save it or open it in a new tab, there's a problem: it's treated as text.
 It's a weird situation where the browser understands the file well enough to display it, but not well enough to let users work with it.
-But if you download the file (Chrome saves it as .txt) and then change the file extension... then it's a proper image again.
+But if you download the file (Chrome saves it as .txt) and then change the file extension to the right file type (say, .png), then it's a proper image again.

 We could have disabled the right-click menu on the image, but... yuck.